 Arc sports a large but slim 0.42 inch UV coated and scratch resistant OLED touchscreen.
 The display is one seamless black surface that is equally readeable in both sunny or low light conditions.
 Only the bottom portion of the screen registers your touch, but it is very responsive and immediately springs to action.

-This is obviously a device which is aimed for the average person who is after an activity tracker that seemlessly integrates into his or her life.
 The unisex unobtrusive look would easily fit a formal evening occasion or an office setting, particularly as it comes only in black.
 If you are looking for a cheaper alternative to more expensive models that has solid features and still looks premium, you found it.

 This list would not be complete without the Xiaomi Mi 2 Band.
 The third generation band from the Chinese tech giant, combines the best features of the predecessor devices, and adds an OLED display to the mix.
-Which means that for the first time Mi tracker users are not tied to their smartphones to check on their daily progress.
+This means that for the first time Mi tracker users are not tied to their smartphones to check on their daily progress.

 The device itself is super lightweight and comfortable to wear.
 The “capsule” pops in and out of the band for charging but is in no danger of falling out once pushed in.
 The wearable tracks steps, distance, calories and sleep, and has a battery that lasts 20 days between charges.
 It is water-resistant and will even wake you up in the morning.